+By plane!
 Pula Airport is the closest airport to Porec.
-It's a small and seasonal airport, with a couple of low-cost airlines (Germanwings, Jet2, Norwegian, Ryanair, Vueling) connecting Pula with dozen of European cities.
+It's a small and seasonal airport, with a couple of low-cost airlines (Eurowings, Easyjet, Norwegian, Ryanair, Volotea) connecting Pula with dozen European cities.

-Travelling by car is by far the most convenient way to reach Istria.
-Roads in Istria are excellent.
-The highway, called also Istrian Ypsilon (it’s shaped as a letter Y) is a modern and fast road, connecting Istria with a Slovenian border, and also with Rijeka to the southeast.
+By car!
+Traveling by car is by far the most convenient way to reach Istria.
+The roads in Istria are excellent.
+The motorway, called also Istrian Ypsilon because it is shaped like the letter Y, is a modern and fast road, connecting Istria with a Slovenian border, and also with Rijeka to the southeast.

 Taxis are expensive.